makcim392/infrastructure_as_code/readme.md

 ## Project description
 The goal of this project is to create a simple infrastructure as code (IaC) using Terraform.
 I've used AWS SSO login to connect to my AWS account.
 I've created a S3 bucket with Terraform.
 I've also used the AWS CLI to configure my AWS credentials.
 I've used the following commands to create the S3 bucket: `terraform init`, `terraform plan`, `terraform apply`.
 I've also used the following commands to destroy the S3 bucket: `terraform destroy`.
 I've used the following commands to show the S3 bucket: `terraform show`.
 I've used the following commands to validate the S3 bucket: `terraform validate`.

+### CloudFront

 After that, I created an S3 bucket connected with a CloudFront distribution.
+I used a custom module inside the ```./modules/``` directory.

+### SQS

+For this service, I'm going to use the [module](https://registry.terraform.io/modules/terraform-aws-modules/sqs/aws/latest) available in the Terraform registry.

+When working with queues it is important to consider having a dead letter queue (DLQ) to handle messages that could not be processed by the main queue.
+This is useful to avoid losing messages and to be able to analyze the cause of the failures.

 ## Useful commands